 The main ingredient is gypsum, a material found in the beds of white sand, such as the White Sands National Monument in New Mexico.
 This material is mined not made, and because of that fact, it can take quite a bit of mine enough to meet the supply and demand.
 The gypsum is primarily made up of H2O, more commonly known as water.
 It is not straight water, however, its water that’s taken on a crystalline formation.
 Even though the gypsum is primarily water, the industrial molecules remain dry.
-Those water molecules are responsible for making drywall fire retardant.
+Those water molecules are responsible for making it fire retardant.
 However, it must be said that like every other building material, it is only for retardant to a certain degree.
 Once the inner molecules are destroyed, its self is destroyed.
-It is important to remember this when having drywall installed in areas that may pose a fire hazard.
+It is important to remember this when having it installed in areas that may pose a fire hazard.

 How is gypsum fire retardant?

 When a piece of drywall, say in a basement catches on fire; it automatically begins to enter a cooling down period.
 This cooldown is possible because the water molecules begin to destabilize, allowing the water to vaporize once it starts to boil.

-A little over 50 years ago, the drywall construction industry was slow to turn a profit.
-This wasn’t due to new drywall contractors, poor work ethic, or lack of customers, but rather due to the labor-intensive use of plaster.
-Before drywall and ceiling repair was introduced, workers were forced to take wet plaster and wrap it around beams to create the walls found in homes.
+A little over 50 years ago, the construction industry was slow to turn a profit.
+This wasn’t due to new employees, poor work ethic, or lack of customers, but rather due to the labor-intensive use of plaster.
+Before ceiling and drywall repair was introduced, workers were forced to take wet plaster and wrap it around beams to create the walls found in homes.